sonertari/UTMFW/README.md

 		+ meta/root.mail
 		+ README.md

-	+ Update copyright year if necessary
+	+ Update the copyright year if necessary

 - Generate the signify key pair:
 	+ `signify -G -p utmfw-XY.pub -s utmfw-XY.sec`
 	+ Save utmfw-XY.pub and utmfw-XY.sec to docs/signify
-	+ Copy utmfw-XY.pub to docs/signify/utmfw-XY-pkg.pub
+	+ Copy utmfw-XY.pub to docs/signify/utmfw-XY-pkg.pub, note the new name with the pkg suffix, otherwise the pkg utility complains if we use the same file name for packages too
 	+ Copy utmfw-XY.sec to docs/signify/utmfw-XY-pkg.sec
 	+ Copy utmfw-XY.pub and utmfw-XY-pkg.pub to meta/etc/signify/
-	+ Copy utmfw-XY.pub and utmfw-XY-pkg.pub to /etc/signify/, the utmfw-XY.pub file is copied into the bsd.rd file while making release(8), which is used to verify the install sets during installation
+	+ Copy utmfw-XY.pub and utmfw-XY-pkg.pub to /etc/signify/, the utmfw-XY.pub file is copied into the bsd.rd file while making release(8), which is used to verify the install sets during installation, and the utmfw-XY-pkg.pub file is used to sign and verify the packages created below

 - Update the packages for the amd64 arch, then do the same for the arm64 arch replacing amd64 with arm64 (or aarch64 for PKG_PATH) below:
 	+ Install the OpenBSD packages